It is very common to have a video on your landing page in 2023. This type of content should create a bond with your visitors and increase conversion.

 But how good are video landing pages really?
 Should you use them for any type of website?
-Read below to learn the answer and get some simple pro tips.
+Read below to learn the answer and get some simple pro tips on optimizing a landing page.

 What is a Video Landing Page?